Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Maret 2025 23.33.48 UTC
+- WIB: Selasa, 25 Maret 2025 00.25.17 UTC
-- WITA: Selasa, 25 Maret 2025 00.33.48 UTC
+- WITA: Selasa, 25 Maret 2025 01.25.17 UTC
-- WIT: Selasa, 25 Maret 2025 01.33.48 UTC
+- WIT: Selasa, 25 Maret 2025 02.25.17 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: nature
+Kategori: success